retentioneering/retentioneering-tools/docs/source/user_guides/funnel.rst

 User segments
 ~~~~~~~~~~~~~

-Sometimes it is useful to compare funnels stage-by-stage of several user
+It can be useful to make separate funnels for different user groups,
-segments.
-For example, to have a quick comparison of funnels of users:
+and compare them stage-by-stage.

+Groups of users could be represented by:

-- from different channels
+- users from different channels
-- from test and control groups in A/B test
+- users from test and control groups in A/B test
-- to compare multiple behavioral segments and etc.
+- users from different behavioral segments

-This can be done by passing list of collections of user id’s via groups
+To achieve the desired effect, we can pass lists of user ids
-parameter.
-To illustrate this functionality let’s plot funnels for two
+to the ``groups`` parameter.
+Let us plot funnels for two user
+groups:

-groups: users who converted to ``payment_done`` and users who did not.
+- users who had reached the ``payment_done`` stage
-First, we need to obtain two collections of ``user_ids`` and then pass
-it to groups parameters for ``eventstream.funnel()`` method:
+- users who had not:

 .. code-block:: python